Importance of Ad-Hoc Testing

 Most testers who perform intuitive testing, spare time for Ad hoc testing before releasing any software.
 They don’t feel confident in even delivering simple projects, but with the help of Ad hoc testing delivering critical projects is not a big problem.

 Most often it is considered that a difficult test case document, which has many measures of project health, can deliver a quality product.
-This only leads to a time lapse for testing and delays the projects.
+This only leads to a time-lapse for testing and delays the projects.
 But teams never have that much time.
-It is better to keep the test case document simple, but comprehensive in order to perform Ad hoc testing at the end of project.
-Detailed test case document at start helps resource to strengthen the domain knowledge which leads to a quick Ad hoc cycle where you find divine scenarios.
+It is better to keep the test case document simple, but comprehensive to perform Ad hoc testing at the end of the project.
+Detailed test case document at the start helps resource to strengthen the domain knowledge which leads to a quick Ad hoc cycle where you find divine scenarios.

-Testing is not a straight forward process; it involves dynamic approach and knowledge of user interaction.
+Testing is not a straightforward process; it involves a dynamic approach and knowledge of user interaction.
 Most of the scenarios appear while performing Ad hoc testing, and those can’t be even imagined while writing test cases.
 So better testing should not be confused with a better test case document.
-If you are working on a social website that involves interlinking of different modules, with the website having thousands of users, it is unpredictable what users will do, then how would you be able to write test case for this situation?
+If you are working on a social website that involves interlinking different modules, with the website having thousands of users, it is unpredictable what users will do, then how would you be able to write a test case for this situation?
 In such cases, Ad hoc will deliver what is required

 Ad hoc testing is performed based on the knowledge and skill of the system being tested.
 Testers concentrate on testing since there is no documentation required.

-You will definitely find some bugs that will surprise your managers (How smart he or she is).
+- You will find some bugs that will surprise your managers (How smart he or she is).